PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 * `navView(size, anchor, button, alt, view)`: Make a navigation button that links to the provided view.
 It does some fancy stuff to set the title text automatically; if there's only a single comic on the view it will provide the comic name, otherwise it will give a date range.
 * `navBar(size, mini, anchor)`: Render a navigation bar with the specified size and link anchor.
 If `mini` is specified it will omit the "latest" icon and reduce the size of less-used icons by 1/8.

-Entries with an `Entry-Type` of `newchapter` will be used for the previous/next chapter links.
+Entries with a tag of `newchapter` will be used for the previous/next chapter links.
+I use the `Hidden-Tag` variant, so that if I ever get around to adding browseable tags these won't be visible.

 #### `<head>` section